itzg/docker-minecraft-server/README.md

 ### Force re-download of the server file

-For VANILLA, FORGE, BUKKIT, SPIGOT, PAPER, CURSEFORGE, SPONGEVANILLA server types, set `$FORCE_REDOWNLOAD` to some value (e.g. 'true) to force a re-download of the server file for the particular server type. by adding a `-e FORCE_REDOWNLOAD=true` to your command-line.
+For VANILLA, FORGE, BUKKIT, SPIGOT, PAPER, CURSEFORGE, SPONGEVANILLA, CUSTOM server types, set `$FORCE_REDOWNLOAD` to some value (e.g. 'true) to force a re-download of the server file for the particular server type. by adding a `-e FORCE_REDOWNLOAD=true` to your command-line.